What’s Sensitive Skin?

 Q: Why is My Skin Sensitive?

 A: Your skin may be sensitive for many reasons.
-It could be a condition you were born with, and you just have to control it with the right sensitive skin products like Perricone MD, Nerium, Arbonne and other lifestyle decisions.
+It could be a condition you were born with, and you just have to control it with the right sensitive skin products like Nerium, Arbonne and other lifestyle decisions.

 In addition, it could also be the result of an underlying skin condition like rosacea, hives, or dry skin.
 It’s a good idea to go to a dermatologist and get a professional opinion.